leodido/demo-cloud-native-ebpf-day/README.md

 ## Evaluation

-One of the reasons because this repository (and its talk) exist was because I wanted to test an attack (CVE) that in some circumstances (ie., `userfaultfd` syscall enabled) is able to bypass security auditing tools based on tracepoints (that are not there for this goal, but still...).
+One of the reasons because this repository (and its talk) exist was because I wanted to test an attack ([CVE-2021-33505](https://nvd.nist.gov/vuln/detail/CVE-2021-33505)) that in some circumstances (ie., `userfaultfd` syscall enabled) is able to bypass security auditing tools based on tracepoints (that were not exactly made to accomplish this goal, but still...).

+So, I wanted to verify which tracing implementations for the security context are vulnerable to this attack...
+And here we are. 🙃

 Wanna know more about this attack?
 Watch this [DEFCON talk](https://youtu.be/yaAdM8pWKG8) by my friend Xiaofei Rex Guo.